jesusgodinho59a/Scrolls-V.2/README.md

 - **Custom Shapefiles:** Add custom shapefiles for client-specific geographies.
 - **In-house Image Scaling:** Utilize Python image processing libraries for image re-scaling.

-## Getting Started
+## Prerequisites
+- Python 3.x
+- Jupyter Notebooks
+- Required Python Modules:
+  - Selenium
+  - Pandas
+  - Geopandas
+  - Numpy
+  - Shapely
+  - Pillow
+  - Matplotlib

 ### Setting up shapefiles
-The new version of scrolls supports multiple country analysis and also utilises selenium web-driver to interact with Chrome and automate the generation of Scroll-2 and Scroll-3.
+The new version of scrolls supports multiple country analysis.
 It is important that processed shapefiles for the scrolls script are stored in `./dependencies/shapefiles/`.

 Shapefiles for each country are to be stored within relevantly named folders.
 An example of shapefiles for UK at district sector and area level has has been shown below:
 `./dependencies/shapefiles/GB/districts.shp`